Workflow Anti-patterns

 Give people time to adjust and figure it out

-Even is a workflow within HelpMaster has been configured from existing business practices and process, it may take time for people to adjust to working with the workflow as it is presented in HelpMaster.
+Even if a workflow within HelpMaster has been configured from existing business practices and process, it may take time for people to adjust to working with the workflow as it is presented in HelpMaster.
 The user interface, the controls, the tooltips, history etc. all take time to learn, understand and use.
+Get together with the team and explain what has happened.
+Provide training either in-house, or use formal HelpMaster Training

 Infinite loops and Circular processes